 Many investors we speak to express concerns about rich market valuations, and anticipate a correction or a bear market in the near future.
 We believe that pullbacks in equity market performance are normal and expected throughout this market cycle.
-While the economy is growing and monetary policy is accommodative, we do not anticipate a prolonged bear market.
+While monetary policy is tightening, we do not anticipate a prolonged bear market.
 (See SVB Wealth Advisory Market Outlook - Q3 2015).

 Nevertheless, we appreciate that some investors feel stress and regret if equity markets drop sharply after investing their cash.
-Therefore, we commonly review with our clients various methods of "getting cash to work" so that they can
+Therefore, we commonly review with our clients various methods of putting their hard earned money to work so that they can

-- develop specific plans to invest their cash, then
+- develop a plan to deploy their their cash, then

 - implement those plans with discipline.

-We find that those clients who adopt a disciplined approach are more comfortable with the long term results, which they should be more focused on, regardless of the short term outcomes.
+We find that those clients who adopt a disciplined approach are more comfortable with the long term results with an eye on growing their nest eggs over time.

 A sample of regular periodic purchases during a volatile market period.